YapYuNing08/ai-customer-success/README.md

   completely invisible to any standard churn dashboard.
 This is the "customers who leave without complaining" the rest of the market never catches.

+### 3. Falcon Chronicle Agent — AI Journey Replay
+Automatically summarizes a customer's **activity history into an easy-to-understand timeline**, helping Customer Success Managers quickly understand the *root causes* of churn risk.
+Instead of scanning raw signals, a CSM reads a plain-language replay of the account's journey — when engagement dipped, when tickets spiked, when usage fell off — so the "why behind the number" is obvious at a glance.

-### 4. Retention Simulator Agent (What-If)
+### 4. Falcon Coach Agent — Customer AI Coach
+Provides **personalized recommendations directly to customers**, improving product adoption and engagement.
+A conversational, customer-facing layer that nudges each user toward the features and habits that keep them successful — turning generic "we miss you" outreach into tailored, individual coaching.

+### 5. Falcon Strategist Agent — Explainable AI with Next Best Actions
+The core brain.
+It doesn't just predict churn — it **explains the reasons and recommends actionable retention strategies**.

+- An **XGBoost** classifier scores every customer on a **0–100 health score** and a **churn probability**, sorting them into risk tiers.
+Health score is a transparent
+  composite: **usage 30%, feature adoption 20%, payment behavior 20%, feedback 15%,
+  support history 15%**, and the model achieves **0.921 AUC** on a 7,043-customer holdout.
+- Every score is paired with **Explainable AI (SHAP)** — the top reasons *why* this customer is at risk, ranked by contribution.
+No black boxes.
+- It then recommends the single most effective **Next Best Action** — reading each customer's health band **and** their top churn driver to turn "this customer is at risk" into "call them about their billing issue today."
-Before a CSM commits to an action, they can **simulate it**.
-Sliders let them model changes to the real levers — usage, engagement, support experience — and the agent re-runs the live model to project the new churn probability and health score, plus the **revenue saved**:
+- A **What-If retention simulator** lets a CSM model changes to the real levers — usage, engagement, support experience — re-run the live model, and see the projected churn, health, and **revenue saved** before committing:

   > `(baseline churn − simulated churn) × monthly charges × 12`

-It then generates a plain-language **retention plan** (powered by the Gemini API) explaining the projected outcome.
-This is the "prove the ROI before you spend the effort" moment — retention as a decision, not a guess.
+  It then generates a plain-language **retention plan** (powered by the Gemini API) — retention as a decision, not a guess.

-### 5. Onboarding Agent
-Retention starts on day one.
-This agent guides brand-new signups through a guided onboarding flow (welcome → package → SIM → preferences), stepping in with contextual help the moment a customer hesitates or gets stuck — so new customers reach value fast and start their lifecycle healthy instead of at-risk.

 > **Plus — the Copilot.** A conversational layer over the platform lets the CSM ask
 > natural-language questions ("who are my top at-risk enterprise accounts?") and get